King Kelly: Career in Chicago

 After playing in Cincinnati for two years as an outfielder and backup catcher, Cincinnati and Chicago White Stockings players went on a tour of California.
 While there, Chicago secured him for 1880, then-Chicago Secretary Albert Spalding doing the signing.
 Later from San Francisco, Kelly wrote Spalding, who was back in Chicago, "Cincinnati Club has gone back on us.
 Please send expenses.
 Am broke."
 Cincinnati had fallen on hard times by 1879 and released all their players at the end of that season to save having to pay them a last paycheck.

 As of 1879, Chicago was the most important city financially in the National League, as it drew the best attendance for teams taking long train rides from the East Coast.

-Kelly was now a young, good-looking man in the big city with money in his pocket.
-Rather than buying a house, he immediately moved into the Palmer House, the loudest, brashest, most garish and, according to its literature, "fire-proof" hotel in the world.
+Kelly was now a young and wealthy man.
+Rather than buying a house, Kelly immediately moved into the Palmer House.

 As a member of the White Stockings, he was annually among the league leaders in most offensive categories, including leading the league in runs from 1884 through 1886 (120, 124 and 155 respectively), and batting in 1884 and 1886 (.354 and .388).
 One of the best defensive catchers in baseball, he was also one of the first to use a glove and wear a chest protector.
 Chicago won five pennants while Kelly played for the White Stockings.